-Ben has contributed to the public dialogue about entrepreneurship and innovation through more than 100 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
-He has been quoted in dozens of media outlets, from the New York Times to Women’s Wear Daily, and regularly writes essays and articles for a variety of publications.
-Ben also co-authored a chapter for the book Social Entrepreneurship in the Age of Atrocities, which was described as a "compendium of searing testimony about the immense practical challenges that idealistic changemakers can overcome by dint of their unflagging energy, incandescent visions of humanity and justice, and on-the-ground skills and resourcefulness."
+Ben has contributed to the public dialogue about entrepreneurship, innovation and impact through more than 150 speaking engagements at a variety of venues, including Harvard Business School, Harvard Law School, Harvard Kennedy School, Harvard Innovation Labs, the US State Department, the United Nations, the National Press Club, the US Chamber of Commerce, NYU School of Law, Columbia School of Law, American Express, and Goldman Sachs.
+He has been quoted or profiled in dozens of media outlets, from the New York Times to TechCrunch, and regularly writes essays and articles for a variety of publications, including VC Experts.
+Select thought leadership: